themitosan/grpp/README.md

 After selecting one of selected options, it will display all repos from the provided user and asking if you want to import.

+> [!IMPORTANT]\
-IMPORTANT: Since some git hosting websites limits each ip that fetches data very often, GRPP is configured to fetch only 500 repos per user (100 repos per fetch).
+> Since some git hosting websites limits each ip that fetches data very often, GRPP is configured to fetch only 500 repos per user (100 repos per fetch).

 If you want to start fetching data from a specific page or fetch a specific number of pages, you can use these commands below: